chorhatarahuduketuri/MachineLearningProjects/Kaggle/secondAttempt/titanic/README.md

 'Design, create, and/or train the model'

 #### Logistic Regression
-I will create 4 logistic regression models for each of the original/polynomial and 0/mean substitution training datasets.
+I will create 4 logistic regression models for each of the original/polynomial and 0/mean substitution training datasets.\
+I made 4 identical logistic regression models as per the previous line.
+They had `max_iter` set to 500, and `solver` set to lbfgs.\
+They've been trained using the datasets prepared.

 #### Artificial Neural Network
-I will create 4 neural network models for each of the original/polynomial and 0/mean substitution training datasets.
+I will create 4 neural network models for each of the original/polynomial and 0/mean substitution training datasets.\
+I made 4 identical neural network models as per the previous line.
+They had `hidden_layer_sizes` set to `100, 50, 25, 12'` (I expect I'll have to update these later), and `activation` set to logistic.\
+I trained them with the same datasets as the logistic regression models.

+### Step Six - model evaluation
+'Evaluation of model on validation set'

+To be able to evaluate the performance of my models, I'm using my trained models to make predictions on the validation set I set aside earlier.\
+To calculate their performance I'm using `sklearn.metrics.accuracy_score`, which tells me the proportion of the validation set that is accurately predicted, and `sklearn.metrics.classification_report`, which tells me the precision, recall, f1 score, and support for the validation set predictions.
+I don't actually know what support is.
+Apparently it's the 'number of samples of the true response that lie in that class'.
+Which is not super clear at this point.\
+Oh OK having actually looked at my own results I now get it.
+The support is the number of times that class was predicted correctly.

+###### Interpretation
+Basically everything is perfect.
+Therefore my models are highly inaccurate and will get _useless_ results.